IgorSusmelj/ABC-GAN/README.md

 ## Acknowledgement

-* Thanks Prof. Luc Van Gool for the semesterthesis at the Computer Vision Lab D-ITET at ETH Zurich
+* Thanks, Prof. Luc Van Gool for the semester thesis at the Computer Vision Lab D-ITET at ETH Zurich
 * Thanks for supervising this thesis Eirikur Agustsson and Radu Timofte
 * This work has been based on the [DCGAN implementation found on GitHub](https://github.com/carpedm20/DCGAN-tensorflow)